Tikopia: 21st century

-In 2013 a Norwegian mother and father brought their two children and a nephew to Tikopia and lived there for 6 months.
-A film crew went along and a 13 episode children's series was made of the family experiences and stay, primarily focusing on the experiences of the young daughter of the Norwegian family, Ivi, with the local children, local school the local chief Tafua and his family, etc. The series was shown on NRK television channel NRK Super.
+In 2013 a Norwegian mother and father brought their two children and a nephew to Tikopia and lived there for six months.
+A film crew went along to capture footage.
+The resulting show focuses on the experiences of their young daughter, Ivi, with the children of th island, attending school, visiting chief Tafua and his family, and so on.
+The 13 episode children's series ("Message in a Bottle") was shown on NRK television channel NRK Super.

-In October 2018, the king of the island, Ti Namo, made his first visit to the western world to share his worries about climate change on his island.
-He went to Grenoble in France, where he presented his documentary Nous Tikopia before a national release on November 7, and declared to the press, "Before, we suffered a cyclone every ten years.
+In October 2018, one of the chiefs of the island, Ti Namo, made his first visit to the western world to share his worries about climate change.
+He travelled with a delegation to Grenoble in France, where he presented his documentary Nous Tikopia before a national release on 7 November, and declared to the press, "Before, we suffered a cyclone every ten years.
 Today it's every two years."